wilhelm-murdoch/wilhelm.codes/content/blog/my-blog-publishing-setup/index.md

 ## The "Stack"
 I suppose it's technically a "stack", but it seems a bit funny to use the term when referencing a blog setup.
 Just as with my [Plant Smart](https://plantsm.art) project, the goal is to automate as much as possible while keeping maintenance requirements and hard- and soft-dollar costs as low as possible.
 For this, I need only use a handful of tools to keep this space operational.

-As for as question over "cost".
-Outside of time spent, it's about ~$100 AUD per year for the domain name.
+As far as the question over "cost", outside of time spent, it's about ~$100 AUD per year for the domain name.
 This blog is a very small and inconsequential part of this domain, so the overall cost is absorbed by "other stuff".

 So, the greatest cost is... time?
 I guess 🤷